gmum/bayesian-finetuning/README.md

 To use HuggingFace models one needs to `export HF_TOKEN=...` and request access to the models.
 In particular we use `meta-llama/Llama-2-7b-chat-hf`.

+The easiest is to set all the exports including `WORKSPACE_DIR`, WandDB API and HF API key in your `.bashrc`.

 Test your enviornment on a machine with GPU using [run_test_single_gpu.sh](run_test_single_gpu.sh).